Qui-Gon & Obi-Wan

 Qui-Gon & Obi-Wan: Last Stand on Ord Mantell is a three-part comics series written by Ryder Windham, and published by Dark Horse Comics between December 2000 and March 2001.
 The series is set five years before Episode I – The Phantom Menace, and 37 years before Episode IV – A New Hope.
 The story features Qui-Gon Jinn and Obi-Wan Kenobi, who are sent into deep space to search for a valuable cargo freighter when it fails to reach its destination on the planet Coruscant.

 Qui-Gon & Obi-Wan: The Aurorient Express is a two-part comics series written by Mike Kennedy, and published by Dark Horse Comics between February 2002 and June 2002.
 The series is set six years before The Phantom Menace, and 38 years before A New Hope.
 The story features Qui-Gon Jinn and Obi-Wan Kenobi.
 A luxury cloud cruiser has slipped out of control and is going to crash over Yorn Skot.
 The two Jedi must board the runaway ship and regain control.

 Last Stand on Ord Mantell summary

-Baroness Omnino has come to the planet Coruscant to negotiate trade routes from her planet Vena.
-Qui-Gon Jinn and his padawan Obi-Wan Kenobi stop an assassination attempt on her life, made by a palace guard that is mind-controlled.
-Despite distrusting the Jedi after her husband's death, she summons Obi-Wan to be her personal protection.
-As they are negotiating this, a distress signal is discovered from Baron Sando's - her son's - freighter, light-years off-course, and she sends them to investigate.

-At Baron Sando's ship, Qui-Gon and Obi-Wan discover everyone on board dead from an attack from a captive Mantellian Savrip, a large reptilian creature.
-They discover that the ship visited the planet Ord Mantell, so they head there.

-On Ord Mantell, Qui-Gon uses a mind-trick on the spaceport officer to find out that Baron Sando's ship visited Bold Moisture Plant.
-On their arrival at the moisture plant, they are attacked by many droids and after they destroy most of them, a man comes out and deactivates the droids.
-The man introduces himself as Orin Bold and explains that the droids are for protection from Taxer Sundown, who has taken over every other moisture plant and is trying to overtake Orin's plant too.
-There are rumours that Sundown is a Jedi.
-Baron Sando's freighter did not land here but at a nearby colony which is in Sundown's territory.
-Orin's daughter Nella volunteers to take them as she is tired of Sundown's rule.